CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 or

 - **Option 2 - Command-line interface**.
 Data encryption with crypt4gh CLI and data upload with sftp CLI.
-If you prefer to use the command-line interface, you can find information on the encryption and upload step below.
+If you prefer to use the command-line interface, you can find information on the encryption and upload steps below.

 ### Option 1 - Fi-FEGA upload application